Help ensure patients are ready to treat a severe low with Gvoke HypoPen® (glucagon injection)

 154 subjects received an injection of Gvoke and 157 subjects received an injection of GEK.
 A total of 152 subjects received both Gvoke and GEK.

-In study A, mean plasma glucose at time of administration was 44.8 mg/dL for Gvoke and 45.2 mg/dL for GEK.
+In Study A, mean plasma glucose at time of administration was 44.8 mg/dL for Gvoke and 45.2 mg/dL for GEK.
 In Study B, mean plasma glucose at time of administration was 47.7 mg/dL for Gvoke and 48.7 mg/dL for GEK.

 Chart about Gvoke Phase 3 trial in Children and Adolescents

-The most common adverse reactions in adults (N=154) were1: nausea (30%), vomiting (16%), injection site edema (7%), and headache (5%).
+The most common adverse reactions in adults (N=154) were3: nausea (30%), vomiting (16%), injection site edema raised 1 mm or greater (7%), and headache (5%).

 The mean time to treatment success was 13.8 minutes in the Gvoke group.